optimumsec/the-complete-guide-to-securing-web3-projects/best-practices/handling-security-incident.md

 ## Handling a Security Incident

 When a security issue arises, swift and organized action is essential to minimize damage and maintain user trust.
-Follow these steps to effectively manage a security incident.
+A well-prepared [**contingency plan**](./establish-contingency-plan.md), defined in advance, should guide your response to ensure consistency and efficiency.
+Follow these steps to effectively manage a security incident:

 ---